Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

+where $h$ is the maximum barrier height, creating an asymmetric potential configuration as illustrated in Fig.~\ref{fig:model}.

 We partition the lattice into subsystem $A$ (all sites after the barrier) and subsystem $B$ (the remaining sites, including those with the barrier and all sites before it), as illustrated in Fig.~\ref{fig:model}.
-Initially $N=2$ particles are placed on the left side before the barrier.
+At the initial moment of time ($t=0$) we place $N$ particles on the left side before the barrier.

-To characterize the quantum correlations in the system described by the state $|\psi\rangle$, we calculate the von Neumann entanglement entropy $S$:
+The key transport observable is the expectation value of the number operator $\hat{n}_{A} =\sum_{j\in A} \hat{n}_j$, where $j$ runs over all sites of subsystem $A$.
+To characterize the quantum correlations in the system described by the state $|\psi\rangle$, we calculate the von Neumann entanglement entropy {$S_A$}:

-where $\rho_{A} = {\rm Tr}_B |\psi\rangle\langle\psi|$ is the reduced density matrix of subsystem $A$.
-The von Neumann entropy serves as a fundamental measure of quantum entanglement between spatially separated regions of the many-body system.